TCU Collaborative Piano Request Form

 Dr. Cecilia Lo-Chien Kao (lo-chien.kao@tcu.edu)

-For an updated list of local, TCU-vetted freelance pianists (to be paid directly by student/faculty), as well as any questions regarding these guidelines, please contact Dr. Bukhman.
+Please contact Dr. Bukhman for an updated list of local, TCU-vetted freelance pianists (to be paid directly by students or faculty) and with any questions regarding these guidelines.

 Complete Form